yulonglim/tp/docs/UserGuide.md

 * If you see a :bulb: symbol, it means that it is a tip (e.g. shortcut or hidden features) which you can follow to enhance your experience.

-* If you see a :exclamation: symbol, take extra caution because if you don't follow the instruction list, it might cause the program to not run the way you intended it to and return unwanted results.
+* If you see a :exclamation: symbol, take extra caution because if you don't follow the instruction listed, it might cause the program to not run the way you intended it to and return unwanted results.

 ## What is TeachBook?